LunaticMuch/msdownloader/README.md

 ## How it works

 The script first places a call to [Morningstar](https://www.morningstar.co.uk) public international website to retrieve an authorization token which is dynamic (i.e. it changes with any call and does not last for more few minutes).
-The token is then used to call the official Morningstar API for prices and retrieve the snapshot for each fund.
+The token is then used to call the official Morningstar API for prices and retrieve securitires' prices.
 Finally, the script returns a list in the stdin of funds prices following the format requested by hleder with the date equal to the last price date (it is not the date of script execution).
 Example:

 ```bash
 P 2021-01-08 GB00B907VX32 214.18 GBX